medcomdk/MedCom-FHIR-Communication/docs/assets/documents/Reliable_Messaging-VANSEnvelope.md

 ![VANSEnvelope_schema-reliable-type](https://medcomdk.github.io/MedCom-FHIR-Communication/assets/images/VANSEnvelope_schema-reliable-type.png "VANSEnvelope_schema-reliable-type")

-When reliable messaging is implemented , the Receiver **SHALL** check the incoming Bundle.id and MessageHeader.id against a cache of previously received messages.
+When Reliable Messaging is implemented , the Receiver **SHALL** check the incoming Bundle.id and MessageHeader.id against a cache of previously received messages.
 The correct action to take depends on what is received:

 | Case                                                            | Description                 |
 |:----------------------------------------------------------------|:---------------------------|